rust-embedded/rust-raspberrypi-OS-tutorials/11_exceptions_part1_groundwork/README.md

 First, a macro for saving the context is defined.
 It eventually jumps to follow-up handler code, and finally restores the context.
 In advance, we reserve space on the stack for the context.
-That is, the 30 `GPRs`, the `link register`, the `saved program status` and the `exception link register` (holding the preferred return address).
+That is, the 30 `GPRs`, the `link register`, the `exception link register` (holding the preferred return address), the `saved program status` and the `exception syndrome register`.
 Afterwards, we store those registers, save the current stack address in `x0` and branch off to follow-up handler-code, whose function name is supplied as an argument to the macro (`\handler`).

 The handler code will be written in Rust, but use the platform's `C` ABI.
 This way, we can define a function signature that has a pointer to the context-data on the stack as its first argument, and